Q: I've already registered for the next term, but I want to change my schedule. Can I do that?

 Q: I am planning to study abroad.
 Can I get waivers for LinC by studying abroad?

-A: No. All students have two LinC waivers of their choice already; there are no additional waivers for study abroad.
+A: No. All students have two LinC waivers of their choice already, as described above (6 of 8 M/U courses); there are no additional waivers for study abroad.
 But go and have fun regardless – and keep in mind that you might find courses in your study abroad experience that actually DO fulfill LinC requirements.

 Q: I transferred to Moravian.
 What LinC requirements must I fulfill?